wp-plugins/voxypad-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-VoxyPAD Click2Call service, built on collaborative telecommunication technology, is an platform for sharing data, documents with annotation while on chat/call.
+VoxyPAD Click2Call service, built on collaborative technology, is an platform for sharing data, images with annotation while on chat/call.

 == Description ==